bicycle1885/JSoC2015/Report.md

 If you are already familiar with [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure), you may know this is an important building block of other succinct data structures like wavelet trees, LOUDS, etcetera.

 The package exports two variants of such bit vectors: `SucVector` and `RRR`.
-`SucVector` is simpler and faster than `RRR`, but `RRR` is compressible and will be smaller if bits are localized in a bit vector.
+`SucVector` is simpler and faster than `RRR`, but `RRR` is compressible and will be smaller if 0/1 bits are localized in a bit vector.
 Both types split a bit vector into blocks and cache the number of bits up to the position.
 In `SucVector`, the extra space is about 1/4 bits per bit, so it will be ~25% larger than the original bit vector.

-The most important query operation over these data structures would be the `rank1(bv, i)` query, which counts the number of bits within `bv[1:i]`.
+The most important query operation over these data structures would be the `rank1(bv, i)` query, which counts the number of 1 bits within `bv[1:i]`.
+Owing to the cached bit counts, we can finish the rank operation in constant time:
-The performance gain is really impressive:

 ```julia
 julia> using IndexableBitVectors